cod1ng-studio/TRC20/README.md

 * You can not add additional data to the transfer.

-* If you send a token to a smart contract that does not support tokens, then we will lose them.
+* If you send a token to a smart contract that does not support tokens, then you will lose them.

-* The token sending style is different from the blockchain transaction sending style
+* The token sending style is different from the blockchain transaction sending style.

 TRC20 corrects all these flaws, more in the following paragraphs.